mlflow/mlflow-export-import/README.md

   * Importing a notebook with its revision history.
   * Linking an imported run with its associated imported notebook revision.
 * The API does allow you to export a notebook revision, but it is simply a notebook with one revision.
-* The notebook is saved as a run artifact for convenience.
+* The notebook is exported as a run artifact for convenience.
 * When you import a run, the link to its source `notebookRevisionID` tag will be a dead link and you cannot access the notebook from the MLflow UI.
+See the `dst-notebook-dir` option for `Import Run`.
-* As a convenience, the import tools allows you to import the exported notebook into a Databricks workspace directory.
+* As another convenience, the import tools allows you to import the exported notebook into a Databricks workspace directory.
 For more details, see:
   *  [README_individual - Import run](README_individual.md#Import-run)
   *  [README_individual - Import experiment](README_individual.md#Import-experiment)